Skip to main content

 These steps apply to all TTS employees: permanent employees, term employees who are at the end of their term, and term employees choosing to resign before their term ends.
 These steps also apply to employees who will remain in federal government and other GSA offices.
 Begin this process at least two weeks before your last day of work.
 Your last day at TTS cannot be a federal holiday.

-Once you’ve sent your official letter of notice we will assume your departure is public knowledge, so if you would like to tell folks yourself, please handle those notifications ahead of time.
+Note: once we receive your form, we will assume your departure is public knowledge.
+If you would like to tell folks yourself, please handle those notifications ahead of time.

 Taking time off prior to your last day at TTS